klasik-ken/QuestionMark-Technologies/README.md

 # Demo

-Questionmark technologies will educate you and also make you rich
+Questionmark technologies will educate you and also make you rich!